fusepoolP3/overall-architecture/d51-deliverable.md

 Also several Virtuoso Sponger Cartridges as well as several Virtuoso enhancers are available as Transformers.

+We also provide an extension to Apache Stanbol so that the many Stanbol Enhancement Engines also expose the Transformer API and can thus be used in the Fusepool P3 Platform.

 ## Deployment architecture

 All component can run on any platform that can expose HTTP services.
 The components of the reference implementation may require some common runtimes readily available on common platforms.

-A et of basic bash scripts is provided to startup all components on Unix-based environments.
+A set of basic bash scripts is provided to startup all components on Unix-based environments.

 ## Conclusions and future work